-The Canon EOS 20D and the Sony Alpha A7 are two enthusiast cameras that were announced, respectively, in August 2004 and October 2013.
+The Canon EOS 20D and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in August 2004 and October 2013.
 The 20D is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (20D) and a full frame (A7) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 20D vs Sony A7

 The physical size and weight of the Canon 20D and the Sony A7 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 20D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (22 percent) than the Canon 20D.
 Moreover, the A7 is substantially lighter (38 percent) than the 20D.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the 20D does not feature any corresponding weather-sealing.